 The story follows the relationship of the narrator, 16-year-old cancer patient Hazel Lancester, and her 17-year-old amputee boyfriend, Augustus Waters.
 They meet in a naff support group for teenagers with cancer.
 I appreciated Green’s skipping over all of the “life-changing diagnosis” tropes – The Fault In Our Stars is a book about living with cancer, which comes as a refreshing change of pace.
 However, my appreciation of the story pretty much ended there, I’m afraid.

 Augustus seems to be more an assortment of affectations than an actual character.
-In fact, you could call him a Manic Pixie Dream Girl in a way, and it left a yucky taste in my mouth.
+In fact, you could call him a Manic Pixie Dream Girl.
+It left a yucky taste in my mouth.
 He has this whole “I carry around cigarettes but never actually light them because it’s a metaphor” thing, and I had to forcibly restrain myself from dry heaving every time it was mentioned.

-I know the legions of fans out there will hate me for this, but I really wasn’t drawn into the tragic teenage love story at all.
-In fact, the only parts that really drew me in were the ones about Hazel’s mother.
+I know the legions of fans out there will hate me for this, but I really wasn’t drawn into the tragic teenage love story, either.
+In fact, the only parts that really drew me in were the scenes about Hazel’s mother.
 Hazel describes one particular scene where she was in the ICU, close to death, and she overheard her mother sobbing “I won’t be a Mom anymore!”.
 That got me right in the feels!
 Maybe I’m getting old…?

 He sold the film rights almost straight away, and the feature film was released two years after publication.
-It was a huge commercial success too, grossing over $307 million worldwide (on a budget of just $12 million, no less).
+It was a huge commercial success too, grossing over $307 million worldwide (on a budget of just $12 million).
 I watched it myself, after I’d read the book, hoping I’d enjoy the story more if I was one step removed from the teenage girl narration (a la The Hunger Games)… but no dice.
-It wasn’t a terrible movie, by any means, but I’d struggle to recall a single moment or performance that really stood out for me, gun to my head.
+It wasn’t a terrible movie, by any means, but I’d struggle to recall a single moment or performance that really stood out for me.

 In the end, I’d say the main reason to read The Fault In Our Stars is basically just to catch-up with the rest of the world.
 Like Harry Potter before it, there’s a whole generation coming up behind us with a deep emotional investment in this book – it’s probably going to be the reason that some teenagers decide to study medicine, or Shakespeare, or any other number of things.
 If the doctor treating me in my nursing home once loved this book, I’d sure as shit like to have something to say about it, in the hopes that it’d make them like me enough to keep me alive a little longer.
 I’m all about the long game 😉